OliverEdholm/Image-Retrieval/README.md

 # Image-Retrieval
-Image retrieval program made in Tensorflow supporting VGG16, VGG19, InceptionV3 and InceptionV4 pretrained networks and own trained Convolutional autoencoder.
+Image retrieval program made in Tensorflow supporting the pretrained networks VGG16, VGG19, InceptionV3 and InceptionV4 and own trained Convolutional Autoencoder that you can train with this tool.

 ### Requirements